The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-The first way is to use an Excel formula "Round" to make sure the result of the calculation fit into the field size definition in the Access database.
-For example, in c5001 invoice template with tax column (in the category Tax Invoice Template), we use a "Round" formula to make sure the calculated result of line total has only 2 digits to the most after the decimal point:
+The first way is to use the "Round" Excel formula to make sure the result of calculations fits into the field size definition in the Access database.
+For example, in the template at Tax Column (c5001), we use a "Round" formula to make sure the line total has up to two digits after the decimal point:

 If you need to apply this change to your own template, follow the steps below.

 - Backup your template.

 - Switch to design mode by pushing down the "Design Mode" button on the ribbon tab.

 - Click the cell for which you want to modify the formula.
 The Excel formula bar shows the current formula applied to this cell, like this:

 - Modify the above formula so that it looks like this:

 - You may need to repeat the above step to modify all the formulas in all the line total cells.

 - You may also need to check the formulas of the tax cells to make sure they have up to two digits after the decimal point.